throughputer/SSO-Demo-App/README.md

-# Integrate SSO Demo App App as your App's SSO Authentication Flow
+# Integrate SSO Demo App as your App's SSO Authentication Flow
 ***The system is in TEST phase, and NOT to be used for production sites or by 3rd parties.***

 ### Prerequisites